 Note 2: How to indicate the reference TRP for RSCPD and RSTD is up to RAN2.

-Note 3: Reporting RSCPD measurements together with RSTD measurements in a measurement report does not mean RSCPD measurements
+Note 3: Reporting RSCPD measurements together with RSTD measurements in a measurement report does not mean the number of samples used to get RSCPD measurements is the same number of samples used to get RSTD measurements.